Jessie is an art director and a long-time cavy lover who has way too many hobbies.

 This next step is where the perforation of the coroplast is most important.
 Coroplast, like cardboard, has two layers and pockets of air in between the layers.
 If you cut only through the top layer, the coroplast is able to bend at almost a 90 degree angle.
 This is perfect for having sealed corners.

-The diagram on the right shows where to cut halfway through and where to cut all the way through the coroplast.
+The diagram above shows where to cut halfway through and where to cut all the way through the coroplast.
 Click to zoom in on the picture for a closer look.

 Once you have your coroplast cut and ready to bend, you can start to assemble the base.

 Fold the edges up to create sides, one at a time.
 The coroplast will bend comfortably in one direction.
 Once you are at the corner, bend your longer side around to form a 90 degree angle, and overlap the end to lay against the adjacent side.
 Tape the two pieces together.